Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 LillyDirect

-Foundayo from $149/mo; Zepbound $299โ€“$449/mo (May 2026)
+Foundayo from $149/mo; Zepbound $299–$449/mo (July 2026)

 Buy FDA-approved Zepbound and Foundayo directly from Eli Lilly.
 Cheapest verified Foundayo path; predictable Zepbound pricing; no middleman.

-Visit LillyDirect โ†’
+Visit LillyDirect →

 NovoCare Pharmacy

-NovoCare Pharmacy is Novo Nordisk's manufacturer-direct fulfillment program โ€” the equivalent of LillyDirect for Wegovy and Ozempic.
+NovoCare Pharmacy is Novo Nordisk's manufacturer-direct fulfillment program — the equivalent of LillyDirect for Wegovy and Ozempic.
 Patients with an existing prescription can buy at Novo's published self-pay rates without going through a telehealth platform's membership or visit fees.
-Pricing as of May 2026: Wegovy pill (1.5mg and 4mg) at $149/mo, Wegovy injectable pen at $199/mo for the first 2 months at starter doses ($349/mo from month 3 onward), and Ozempic at $349โ€“$499/mo for off-label weight-loss use (currently with $199 intro on starting doses through June 2026; verify on novocare.com).
-The catch is that NovoCare is fulfillment-only โ€” it does not provide telehealth visits, prescribing, or care team support.
+Pricing as of July 2026: Wegovy pill (1.5mg and 4mg) at $149/mo, Wegovy injectable pen at $199/mo for the first 2 months at starter doses ($349/mo from month 3 onward), and Ozempic at $349–$499/mo for off-label weight-loss use (with a $199/mo intro for the first 2 months at starting doses; verify on novocare.com).
+The catch is that NovoCare is fulfillment-only — it does not provide telehealth visits, prescribing, or care team support.
 Patients need to obtain a prescription from any licensed provider first, and there's no coaching, dose-management help, or follow-up clinical care included.
 For users who already have a stable Rx and just want the cheapest brand-name path, NovoCare is the floor on Wegovy pill pricing in our entire database.

 NovoCare Pharmacy: pros and cons